scinote-eln/scinote-api-docs/source/includes/_results.md

 PROJECT_ID | The ID of the project
 EXPERIMENT_ID | The ID of the experiment
 TASK_ID | The ID of the task
+INCLUDES | if set to `comments`, result comments are also included

 ## Get Result